hibbitts-design/docsify-this/README.md

 To directly render a file stored in a public GitHub repository when not using the above Web Page Builder, you need to use the raw source URL of that file (i.e. raw.githubusercontent.com) by tapping the **Raw** button when [viewing a file](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file).
 It is also possible to render a file stored in a private GitHub repository by activating GitHub Pages within that repository and then using the GitHub Pages URL of that file (i.e. username.github.io).

 The appearance of rendered Markdown files can be customized by optional [URL parameters](/?id=page-appearance-url-parameters) and a small set of available [CSS Classes](/?id=supported-markdown-css-classes) within source Markdown files.
-In addition to supporting standard Markdown, [Embed.ly](https://embed.ly/code), [H5P](https://h5p.org/), [Latex](https://github.com/scruel/docsify-latex), [Mermaid Diagrams](https://github.com/Leward/mermaid-docsify) and [RunKit](https://runkit.com/) are included.
+In addition to supporting standard Markdown, [Embed.ly](https://embed.ly/code), [H5P](https://h5p.org/), [Latex](https://github.com/scruel/docsify-latex) and [Mermaid Diagrams](https://github.com/Leward/mermaid-docsify) are included.
 Optionally, page annotation with [Hypothes.is](https://hypothes.is) can be enabled.

 Looking for an overall introduction to publishing with Docsify-This?
 Check out [Markdown Publishing with Docsify-This](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/publishing-with-docsify-this/main&sidebar=true&edit-link=https://github.com/hibbitts-design/publishing-with-docsify-this/blob/main/README.md&maxLevel=4&title=Markdown%20Publishing%20with%20Docsify-This).